What is GST

 What are the penalties of non-registration under GST regime?

 The Act provides stringent laws against non-registration of those who are liable to be registered under the Act.
-The Act states that where a taxable person who is liable to be registered under this Act, does not obtain GST registration or furnishes any incorrect information while applying for GST registration, or any time later shall be liable to pay a penalty of Rs.
+The Act states that where a taxable person who is liable to be registered under this Act, does not obtain GST number or furnishes any incorrect information while applying for GST registration, or any time later shall be liable to pay a penalty of Rs.
 10,000.

 Who has to obtain GST Registration?

 As per the regulations, obtaining GST registration is mandatory for individuals or entities involved in the supply of goods or services across the state.
-GST Registration can be applied for as either normal taxpayer or under GST composition scheme.
+GST can be applied for as either normal taxpayer or under GST composition scheme.

 - As per Section 22 of the CGST/SGST Act 2017, every supplier which included the agents as well, who makes a taxable supply of goods/ services as per the GST law and the aggregate turnover of a financial year exceeds the threshold limit of Rs.
 20 lakh, is liable to obtain GST registration in the State or the Union territory from where the taxable supply is made.

 For the states of Arunachal Pradesh, Assam, Jammu and Kashmir, Manipur, Meghalaya, Mizoram, Nagaland, Sikkim, Tripura, Himachal Pradesh and Uttarakhand, named as special category states, the threshold limit is Rs.
 10 lakh for GST Registration.

 - Section 24 of the Act mentions some categories of suppliers, who have to be compulsorily registered even if their aggregate turnover is below the prescribed threshold limits.

 - those who are have to pay tax under reverse charge;